Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Mock results

 \subsection{Binary systems}

-The exact fraction of stars in binary or higher order systems in the Milky Way has not been accurately estimated, but surveys of Sun-like stars in the solar neighborhood suggest that it may be approximately half of all stars~\cite{Raghavan_2010}.
-Binaries that are entirely or partially resolved have been studied extensively using \textit{Gaia} data~\cite{10.1093/mnras/stab323}, and these events are automatically flagged in \textit{Gaia}'s public data releases.
-Therefore, we may simply discard them from our analysis of the full astrometric DR4 catalog.
+The exact fraction of stars in binary or higher order systems in the MW has not been accurately estimated, but surveys of Sun-like stars in the solar neighborhood suggest that it may be approximately half of all stars~\cite{Raghavan_2010}.
+Binaries that are entirely or partially resolved have been studied extensively using \textit{Gaia} data~\cite{10.1093/mnras/stab323}, and many of these sources are automatically flagged in \textit{Gaia}'s public data releases.
+Therefore, we may simply discard them from our analysis of the full astrometric DR4 catalog. \textit{Gaia}'s DR3 binary flagging procedure is described in ref.~\cite{Halbwachs2022}. \textit{Gaia} does not flag sources in binary orbits with a dark (or faint) companion, such as a neutron star, a brown dwarf, an exoplanet, or an astrophysical BH.
+It is known that the binary orbits of these sources induce a measurable correction to the free trajectory of the source~\cite{Kervella_2019,Andrews_2019,https://doi.org/10.48550/arxiv.2110.05549,Belokurov_2020,Penoyre_2022}.
+In particular, it is estimated that \textit{Gaia} is capable of observing about $75$ sources with BH companions~\cite{https://doi.org/10.48550/arxiv.2110.05549}. \textit{Gaia}'s binary flagging system is also conservative since flawed binary flagging can hurt \textit{Gaia}'s science output --- it is projected that some fully luminous binaries will bypass Gaia's flagging procedure.
+Ref.~\cite{El_Badry_2022} describes Gaia BH1: a binary system consisting of a G-type star orbiting a BH.
+This event is well described by the \textit{Gaia} DR3 binary orbit astrometric solution.
+It is estimated that there are sources like Gaia BH1 that go unflagged as binaries in the full \textit{Gaia} database.